sense 1v

 🔊

-Subjunctive mood (Congiuntivo) of the verb gerìre
+congiuntivo gerire.
+Subjunctive mood of the verb gerire

 Tempo semplice

-Congiuntivo presente gerìre
+Congiuntivo presente gerire

 io gerisca